New Road Blakeney Landslip

-A ground investigation is planned to start on site in November 2020.
+A ground investigation at the site was completed in November 2020.

-The investigation will provide information on the ground underlying the site and will enable the installation of equipment to monitor ground movements.
-Once the monitoring equipment has determined the cause of the failure, a design to repair the road will be progressed.
+The investigation provided information on the ground underlying the site and enabled the installation of equipment to monitor ground movements.
+Design optioneering is currently being undertaken to identify a suitable remedial solution, was this has been established, detailed design will be progressed.